cactos/cactos.github.io/_docs/19_cactosim-specify-and-modify-a-data-centre-scenario.md

 ![alt text][Doc19_21]
 *Figure 21: Store a Scenario Specification in the Prediction Model Storage – ECP Perspective

-- The full list of persisted models is provided under the “Model Repositories” tab, shown in Figure 22.
-To use the saved models please refer to the instructions in “Load a scenario specification from the Prediction Model Storage ”.
+- The full list of persisted models is provided under the __Model Repositories__ tab, shown in *Figure 22*.
+To use the saved models please refer to the instructions in __Load a scenario specification from the Prediction Model Storage__.

 ![alt text][Doc19_22]
 *Figure 22: Store a Scenario Specification in the Prediction Model Storage – Model Repository*